 And if you want to go big, go big…

 You can put on trades in the tens of thousands if that’s what you feel like doing…

+Though as with any system – you shouldn’t invest any more than you can afford to lose.

 But I can promise you this, you won’t need more than a hundred dollars to make your first trade.